Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 # Closing remarks

 The GUI we built in this post is a simplified version of the code I wrote for our new undergraduate students.
 The complete GUI includes advanced functionality, such as the ability to change the units of our timestamps, plot the data in multiple ways at the push of a button, and select and delete data from those plots before saving the csv file.
-These functions wont't be applicable to everybody who reads this post, as they are tuned to the specific type of data my GUI collects.
-If you'd like to learn how to implement similar functionality, feel free to look at the [complete code](#link) on my Github page and ask any questions you may have here.
+These functions won't be applicable to everybody who reads this post, as they are tuned to the specific type of data my GUI collects.
+If you'd like to learn how to implement similar functionality, feel free to look at the [complete code](https://github.com/Raknoche/MyCode/blob/master/CodeForDealingData/radonGUI.py) on my Github page and ask any questions you may have here.
 Note that the code is still a work in progress and lacks proper error handling at this point.
-For instance, if a user neglects the instructions on the GUI and fails to use the appropriate format for each Entry box, the code won't behave properly.
+For instance, if a user neglects the instructions on the GUI and fails to use the appropriate format for each entry box, the code won't behave properly.
 You should make sure to use proper error handling in the final version of your own code, as I'll be doing in mine once all of the functionality is implemented.